withastro-utils/docs/src/content/docs/reference/forms/components.md

 ```

 ## Form controls
 `BButton` is the general form control.
-You can also use it without `BindForm` component
+You can also use it without `Bind` data.

 Attributes:
 - **onClick** - function to execute when the button clicked
 - **connectId** - (optional) name for the button action (auto-generate by default)